Connecting to virtual networks

 Other software VPN solutions should work with our gateway as long as they conform to industry standard IPsec implementations.
 Contact the vendor of the software for configuration and support instructions.

-What operating systems can I use with Point-to-Site?
+What client operating systems can I use with Point-to-Site?

 - Windows 7 (32-bit and 64-bit)